ReproNim/reprostim/README.md

 Most experimental setups include something like Schematic A, with a stimulus control computer (SC) that sends A/V information to the experimental subject.
-For example, in the Dartmouth Brain Imging Center (DBIC), experimenters can use their own laptop or a dedicated computer in the scan control room for SC.
+For example, in the Dartmouth Brain Imaging Center (DBIC), experimenters can use their own laptop or a dedicated computer in the scan control room for SC.
 The External Presentation Device for video (EPDv) in the DBIC MRI suite is a projector that projects through the wall of the